Output and Reporting

 - Best/Worst Sectors – ranked by aggregated net profit per market sector

-- Best/Worst Symbols – ranked by aggregated net profit per symbol
+- Best/Worst Symbols – ranked by aggregated net profit per primary symbol

-- Best/Worst Symbols (Long) – ranked by aggregated long-only profit per symbol
+- Best/Worst Symbols (Long) – ranked by aggregated long-only profit per primary symbol

-- Best/Worst Symbols (Short) – ranked by aggregated short-only profit per symbol
+- Best/Worst Symbols (Short) – ranked by aggregated short-only profit per primary symbol

 - Best/Worst Trades – the 10 most profitable and 10 least profitable individual trades, showing symbol, strategy, and profit